Fantasy and Reality: DApps' Ups and Downs at the 'Center of the Storm'

 1. Fomo (Fear of Missing Out) type betting games represented by Fomo3D and Last Winner.

 2. Digital quiz games represented by EOSBet and Etheroll.

 4. DApp & security: Sacrificing security for fame and profit, attracting attacks by hackers

-This article was written by the ChainDD team, edited by the TMTPOST team.
-Please note source and hyperlink when reproduce.
+This article was written by the ChainDD team and edited by the TMTPOST team.